-This post explains how to apply the ideas in Robert Cialdini's best-selling book, "Influence: The Psychology of Persuasion," to your content to boost conversions and drive sales.
+How persuasive is your content marketing, really?
+Let's tap insights from Robert Cialdini's best-seller, "Influence: The Psychology of Persuasion," to boost conversions and drive sales.

 What is it you want your content to do?
 Yes, we’re all seeking to generate brand awareness, boost brand loyalty, educate and engage consumers — but ultimately, the whole point of doing any of this is to persuade people that your brand is the best man for the job.
 When Customer X needs Product or Service Y, you want them to think of you.